A nonprofit advancing the arts for health & well-being

 Youth Programs — Maker Lab, Spark & Unmuted

-Three tiered programs for ages 5–17 that plant a creative identity before the world tries to take it away.
-In schools, libraries, and community centers.
-Bad Art Olympics required.
-Talent not required.
+We are building three tiered programs for ages 5–17 designed to plant a creative identity before the world tries to take it away.
+We're looking for school and community partners to help bring them to life.

 Programs